• Skip to primary navigation

 This post may contain Amazon and other affiliate links.
 Using these links, I earn a small commission at no additional cost to you.

-Get a luxury leather journal without breaking the bank – this DIY leather journal cover is made with faux leather and the cricut explore.
-Not only is this leather composition book cover inexpensive to make yourself, it is reusable too!
+Get a luxury leather journal without breaking the bank – this DIY leather composition book cover is made with faux leather and cut using the cricut explore.
+Not only is this leather composition book cover inexpensive to make yourself, but it is also reusable too!

 What makes journals and notebooks even more special is when they feel nice.
 The feel of the paper, the right pen and ink style, or a leather journal cover – what qualities do you treasure in a notebook?
 For me, it is a pretty journal cover and a pen that makes me like my writing.

 If you love a luxurious journal cover you will love the project I am sharing today – a reusable DIY leather journal cover.
-Starting with an inexpensive composition book from the dollar store, I’ll show you how to make a leather journal cover with your Cricut,
+Starting with an inexpensive composition book, I’ll show you how to make a leather journal cover with your Cricut.

 Tips For Cutting Leather With Your Cricut

-• Place leather smooth side down on the mat and mirror image your design before cutting.
+• Place leather pretty side down on the cutting mat and mirror image your design before cutting.
 This helps your cutting mat to last the longest.

-• Another option is to put transfer tape on the fuzzy side of the leather, and place on the cutting mat with the transfer tape down.
+• Another option to keep your cutting mats nice is to put transfer tape on the fuzzy side of the leather before adhering it to the cutting mat.

-• Make sure the leather is attached really well on the mat.
-You can use painters tape or masking tape to secure the leather to your mat.
+• Make sure the leather is attached really well to the mat.
+Use a brayer to push down on the leather.
+You can use painter’s tape or masking tape to secure the leather to your mat.

-• With genuine leather move the white stars on the roller bar to the side – they will indent the leather if not moved.
+• With genuine leather, move the white star rollers on the roller bar to the side – they will indent the leather if not moved.

 Here is what you will need to make this DIY leather journal cover:

-• Cricut Maker or Explore (found on Amazon and the Cricut Store)
+• Cricut Maker or Explore (also found on Amazon)

 • Deep cut blade